|

 • Location: 3735 Capilano Rd, North Vancouver

-If you’re a local, your ticket gives you unlimited visits for an entire year.
-If you’re a visitor to Vancouver, Canyon Lights offer one of the best places with Christmas lights close to downtown.
+If you’re a local, tickets become annual passes, good for unlimited visits for an entire year.
+If you’re a visitor to Vancouver, Canyon Lights offer one of the best light displays in the lower mainland.
+The park also provides a complimentary shuttle bus from Canada Place.

 Insider tip: The busiest night of the year is New Year’s Eve.
-If you want to avoid hours of lining up to cross the suspension bridge, it’s best to avoid this night.
 I last visited on December 30th, and that night was no better.
-On entering the park, the line-up for the bridge was an hour long.
+So, plan to go early in the season when Canyon Lights first opens.
+Many locals aren’t in the Christmas spirit yet so the park is less crowded.

 • Location: 3735 Capilano Rd, North Vancouver